ttschuemp/nd00333-capstone/starter_file/README.md

     }
 )
 ```
+- C : The inverse of the reqularization strength.
+The smaller the number the stronger the regularization.

+- max_iter : Maximum number of iterations to converge.

 2. BanditPolicy:
+The BanditPolicy which is an early stopping policy with the meaning that cuts more runs than a conservative one
 ```
 early_termination_policy = BanditPolicy(slack_factor = 0.1, evaluation_interval = 2, delay_evaluation = 5)
 ```
+- slack_factor: The ratio used to calculate the allowed distance from the best performing experiment run.
+- evaluation_interval: The frequency for applying the policy.
+- delay_evaluation: The number of intervals for which to delay the first policy evaluation.
+If specified, the policy applies every multiple of evaluation_interval that is greater than or equal to delay_evaluation.

 3. HyperDriveConfig:
 ```
 hyperdrive_run_config = HyperDriveConfig(